siper92/python_for_data_science/README.md

-This is a test repo for learning python for data science
+# This is a test repo for learning python for data science
+ - course i am using is -> Intro to Data Science in Udacity